neoaggelos/cluster-api-provider-lxc/docs/book/src/howto/developer-guide.md

 make test-e2e E2E_GINKGO_FOCUS='QuickStart OCI'
 ```

-Unless specified, the e2e tests will use the default `local-https` from the Incus or the LXD client configuration.
+Unless specified, the e2e tests will use the default `local-https` remote from the client configuration.

 ## Running conformance tests